-It may not always be feasible (or you may simply not want) to buy everything organic.
+Buying organic food is a healthy choice, but it’s not always feasible.
 In some cases, your local grocery stores may not carry organic options, or maybe you just can’t stomach the cost of organic produce.

 But did you know that some produce selections contain way more pesticide residue than others, and that this varies from year to year?
 For example, the last EWG analysis found that 60% of kale sold in the US was contaminated with the pesticide Dacthal/DCPA, which the European Union banned in 2009 and the EPA classifies as a possible human carcinogen.
 Yikes!